joakimeriksson/edgepipes/README.md

 ## Installing prerequisites

-You need Python 3, Package Installer for Python (PIP) and PyAudio.
+You need Python 3, Package Installer for Python (PIP), PyAudio and OpenCV.

 ### Linux